Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 A return fan pulls air from inside a building and returns it to an RTU system.
 Recall that a blower fan does the work of pulling air from a building.
 However, in many RTU applications, a building or space is so huge that a single blower fan cannot do this job.

 A return air fan helps a blower fan pull air from a building and supply it to the RTU.
 A return air fan is installed inside a return air duct.
 Recall that a return air duct provides a closed path for air from a building to reach the RTU.
+For more information on related HVAC components, such as metering devices and their types, you can refer to this comprehensive guide.

 An exhaust air fan is also installed on the return air side of an RTU.
 But it’s installed inside the RTU, not in the duct.
 It pulls return air and throws it out of the RTU.
 The air thrown outside is stale air from a building that usually has large amounts of carbon dioxide in it.